alexsweeten/snacc/README.md

 **BIO**logical implementation of the **N**ormalized **C**ompression **D**istance (name tentative to change).
 This repository was initated for the [hackseq18](https://www.hackseq.com) project titled "Alignment-free Pathogen Genomics", with development scheduled for October 12th - 14th, 2018.

 # Initial Description
 Sequence alignment has long been the de-facto method for determing similarity between two genomes.
-Algorithms which implement sequence alignment are abundant and widely used; the Basic Local Alignment Search Tool algorithm (BLAST) is one of the most frequently cited scientific papers.
-Recent advances in sequencing technology and bioinformatics toolkits have resulted in an explosive growth of genomic data available to analyze.
+Algorithms which implement sequence alignment are abundant and widely used; the paper describing BLAST (Basic Local Alignment Search Tool algorithm) has over 70,000 citations, making it one of the most frequently cited tools in biology.
+However, in cases of low sequence homology, horizontal gene transfer, or lack of apriori information, as is common when dealing with pathogenic bacteria, alignment-based methods pose significant problems.
+New methods are required to analyze this data, and I hope to introduce the Normalized Compression Distance (NCD) as one such method.

-The normalized compression distance is a paramater-free distance metric which utilizes compression algorithms.
+NCD is a paramater-free metric which utilizes compression algorithms in order to estimate similarity.
 These algorithms find and take advantage of redundancies in a given input signal in order to reduce the size required to encode that signal.
-Intuition says that the more similar two strings are, the better their concatenation will compress.
-NCD has been used in many different ways, such as [classifying musical genres of mp3 files](google.ca), [scanning Android files for viruses] and find from a given input set.
-A more mathematical description of NCD and the information theory behind it can be found in the wiki of this repo.
+Intuition says that the more similar two strings are, the more redundancies they will have, which will result in a better compression score.
+NCD has been used in many different ways, such as [classifying musical genres of mp3 files](https://homepages.cwi.nl/~paulv/papers/music.pdf), [scanning Android files for viruses](https://link.springer.com/article/10.1007/s11416-015-0260-0) and [natural language processing](http://www.aclweb.org/anthology/P10-2015).
+However, there are currently no existing tools which apply NCD towards biological datasets.

 # Project Goals
-Our goal is to develop BioNCD, a pipeline that implements the normalized compression distance specifically for biological data as input. takes sequences as input, and outputs a sequence similairity network with NCD used as a distance metric.
+Our goal is to develop BioNCD, a pipeline that implements the normalized compression distance specifically for biological data as input.
+BioNCD will take sequences as input, and output a sequence similairity network with NCD used as the similarity metric.
 This pipeline can be broken down into 3 stages:

 1) Compression
-* Input: Set of sequences
+* Input: Set of sequences (fasta/fastq files)
 * Output: Distance matrix of NCD values

 2) Clustering